davidgilbertson/linkly/README.md

 # linkly
-Chrome extension customising the behaviour of hyperlinks.
+Chrome extension for customising the behaviour of hyperlinks.